Glossary Term

 BACKUP

-A backup is a copy of your website's files and database, kept somewhere other than the live server, that you can restore from if the live site is lost, hacked, broken by a bad deploy or accidentally deleted.
-Production hosting plans should include automated daily backups with at least 7 to 30 days of retention, and the backups should be stored off the production server (ideally in a different region).
-Managed hosts and the major cloud platforms include backup as standard; on unmanaged VPS or dedicated plans, configuring backups yourself (BorgBackup, restic, Duplicati or a host-provided snapshot system) is your responsibility and is the single most important thing you can do.
+A backup is a stored copy of a website's files and database, kept somewhere other than the live server, that lets you restore the site if it is lost, hacked, broken by a bad deploy or accidentally deleted.
+A complete backup covers the file tree (themes, plugins and uploads on WordPress, or the build artefact on Jamstack) plus a current database dump, since files without data cannot rebuild a working site.
+Snapshot systems capture the whole disk at once, good for full-server recovery but harder to restore selectively.
+Production hosting plans should run automated backups at least daily, keep 7 to 30 days of retention, and store copies off the production server, ideally in a different region, so a provider-wide outage cannot take out both the site and its backups.
+Managed hosts and major cloud platforms include this as standard.
+On unmanaged VPS or dedicated servers, setting it up yourself, with BorgBackup, restic, Duplicati or a host snapshot tool, is your responsibility and the most important task.

 How it works